Child Custody Lawyer in Appleton

 Parenting is a lifelong job, even after two parents have gotten a divorce.
 Child custody disputes are some of the most difficult for a family to go through.
 It is important to work with a Appleton child custody attorney who can help resolve these disagreements and make the process less painful for everyone.

-Types of Child Custody in Appleton
+Types of Child Custody in Appleton, Wisconsin

 • Access to child care services

-• The physical and mental health of the parent seeking custody
+• The physical and mental health of each parent

-• Where the child will go to school
+• Where the child attends school

 • Consent to marry